 The second project began during an Argentine summer storm, with thunder, lighting and rain pounding on the roof.
 I curled up to read Crisis of Imagination: Capitalism, Creativity and the Commons, written by Max Haiven, I crafted a long list of questions, investigating imaginaries, past present and future, within the framework that Max lays out.
 With the help of deep bilingual thinkers, we meticulously translated the questions to Spanish savoring the further cultural, linguistic and historic dilemmas that arose in translation.
 The question eventually boiled down to a single metaphor :

-“Imagine this is a giganto ball that we are filling with ideas for the collective future, and we are taking this ball of the collective imaginary to the border of Mexico and the US , throwing it up over the border into the US and the sky and maybe it bursts creating a fantastic rain of possibility: WHAT WOULD YOU PUT IN THE BALL?
+“Imagine this is a gigantic ball that we are filling with ideas for the collective future,.
+We are taking this ball of the collective imaginary to the border of Mexico and the US , throwing it up over the border into the US and the sky where it bursts creating a fantastic rain of possibility: WHAT WOULD YOU PUT IN THE BALL?

 This became the question and an interchange : an empanada for ideas of our collective future.
 We made 150 empanadas and went to important places in the neighborhood, including Parque Patricios, the Recycling Center, The Infectious Disease Hospital, and the residency program, asking people the question in exchange for an empanada.